singoesdeep/fileseeker/README.md

 - [x] Implement regular expression pattern matching for file filtering
 - [x] Add option to exclude subdirectories from seeking
 - [ ] Add option to exclude specific files/subdirs
-- [ ] Add more examples demonstrating different usage scenarios
-- [ ] Provide benchmark tests and performance optimizations
-- [ ] Add support for custom filters and sorting options
-- [ ] Include more comprehensive documentation and usage guidelines
-- [ ] Implement additional error handling and robustness checks
 - [ ] Support parallel file seeking for improved performance
-- [ ] Add support for file metadata extraction (e.g., file size, modification time)
+- [x] Add support for file metadata extraction (e.g., file size, modification time)

 Feel free to contribute by tackling any of the above tasks.
 If you have any other ideas or suggestions, please open an issue or reach out with your thoughts.
 Your contributions are greatly appreciated!